reneespinosa/Java-Classic-Graphs-and-Strings-Algorithms/README.md

 ## License

-This project is licensed under the MIT License.
+This project is released under The Unlicense, which means it is in the public domain and has no copyright.
 See the `LICENSE` file for more details.

 ## Contact